Roman Burtsev: Modus operandi

 Burtsev differed from similar murderers, in that he carefully hid the victims' bodies.
 All bodies, except one, were found only after his arrest.
-He was recognized as sane, and psychiatrist Alexander Bukhanovsky said that Burtsev was one of the most brilliant murderers he ever had to deal with.
+Following psychiatric assessment, he was declared competent to stand trial, with psychiatrist Alexander Bukhanovsky calling him one of the most well-organized murderers he ever had to deal with.

 The first murders

-Roman Burtsev committed his first double murder on September 5, 1993, his victims being siblings 12-year-old Yevgeny Churilov and 7-year-old Olesya Churilova.
+Roman Burtsev committed his first double murder on 15 September 1993, his victims being siblings 12-year-old Yevgeny Churilov and 7-year-old Olesya Churilova.
 The perpetrator met the children near a dump in the Zavodsky settlement.
 He wanted to rape the girl and, to get rid of the superfluous observer, killed Churilov, inflicting three blows to the boy's head with his fists and three more with a metal plate.
 Then he raped and strangled the girl, leaving the children's corpses in a garbage pit.